jelloster/push_swap/README.md

 # PushSwap

-Push Swap is a sorting algorithm implemented in C that tells you how to efficiently sort a stack of integers using a series of predefined [operations](#operations).
-The algorithm works with two stacks, stack A and B. The unsorted integers given by the user are first placed into stack A and expected to all be returned to stack A after the sorting is completed.
+**PushSwap** is an efficient sorting algorithm implemented in C that sorts a stack of integers using a series of predefined [operations](#operations).
+This program outputs the sequence of operations necessary to sort the integers.

+The algorithm utilizes two stacks, **stack A** and **stack B**.
+Users input unsorted integers into stack A, and after sorting, the goal is to return all integers to stack A in sorted order.

-## The algorithm
+## How the algorithm works

-Simply put, the algoritm works by moving the numbers from stack A to stack B in (reversed) sorted order with the least amount of operations possible, and then moving the sorted integers back to stack A. It finds the "cheapest move" with simple calculations.
+In essence, the algorithm transfers numbers from stack A to stack B in reversed sorted order while minimizing the number of operations.
+It determines the "cheapest move" using straightforward calculations.

 ## Installation & compilation